angusmoore/Matte.jl/docs/src/g05b-plots.md

 The plot may take a moment to show, particularly if you haven't used `Plots` in your session yet, as Julia has to compile `Plots` before it can display anything.

-In the [next](@ref g06a-server-side-state) [two](@ref g06b-side-effects) guides, we look at how to have persistent server-side vairables and how to change the UI from within other functions.
+In the [next](@ref g06a-server-side-state) [two](@ref g06b-side-effects) guides, we look at
+how to have persistent server-side variables and how to change the UI from within other functions.
 This is an introduction to the helpful pattern that follows in the final guide [handling long-running computations](@ref g07-long-running-computations)